Michael E. Upchurch

 Experience: Mr. Upchurch has been trying lawsuits, primarily for defendants, since 1983.
-He has tried many cases of every type to jury verdict in state and federal court, including product liability, professional liability, commercial, white-collar criminal, environmental, medical negligence, personal injury, maritime and breach of contract.
-Mr. Upchurch has successfully defended clients in many high-exposure lawsuits, including toxic tort cases, admiralty cases and many cases involving death and catastrophic injury, including quadriplegia, brain damage, and amputation.
+He has tried many cases of all types to jury verdict in state and federal court, including product liability, professional liability, commercial, white-collar criminal, environmental, medical negligence, personal injury, maritime and breach of contract.
+Mr. Upchurch has successfully defended clients in many high-exposure lawsuits, including toxic tort cases, admiralty cases and personal injury cases involving death and catastrophic injury, including quadriplegia, brain damage and amputation.
 Mr. Upchurch has broad experience representing companies and individuals in high stakes complicated business and commercial lawsuits.
-Mr. Upchurch has extensive experience in serious medical and healthcare cases, and has defended every type of individual and corporate healthcare provider.
-Mr. Upchurch also represents professionals in licensing and disciplinary matters.
+Mr. Upchurch also has extensive experience in serious medical and healthcare cases, and has defended every type of individual and corporate healthcare provider.
+Mr. Upchurch represents professionals in licensing and disciplinary matters.
 Mr. Upchurch also has tried and won a variety of plaintiff personal injury cases.

-Mr. Upchurch is a frequent faculty member of the Alabama Defense Lawyers Association Bibb Allen Trial Academy held each year in Birmingham, Alabama.
+Mr. Upchurch has been a frequent faculty member of the Alabama Defense Lawyers Association Bibb Allen Trial Academy held in Birmingham, Alabama.
 For many years Mr. Upchurch wrote a column with advice for young lawyers in the Alabama Defense Lawyer’s Association Journal.
 Mr. Upchurch’s article “Are We the Problem?” was published in the Alabama Lawyer magazine.
 The International Association of Defense Counsel published a series of Mr. Upchurch’s articles in its Trial Techniques and Tactics Newsletter.

-Mr. Upchurch is a frequent speaker at seminars and meetings on a variety of topics associated with litigation, including trial tactics, mediation, arbitration, and healthcare defense.
+Mr. Upchurch is a regular speaker at seminars and meetings on a variety of topics associated with litigation, including trial tactics, mediation, arbitration, and healthcare defense.
 Mr. Upchurch has twice been a featured speaker at the Defense Research Institute “Diversity for Success” Seminar in Chicago.
-He also has been a speaker at the Alabama Bar Association Annual Meeting.
-Mr. Upchurch has given presentations on “Trying the Unwinnable Case,” Litigation Council of America, Renaissance Symposium II; on “How to Be a Good Lawyer,” Alabama Defense Lawyers Association Annual Meeting; and on cross-examination, Alabama Young Lawyers State Meeting.
-Mr. Upchurch is a regular speaker at healthcare provider meetings; for example, Mr. Upchurch has been the keynote speaker for the Congress of Clinical Rheumatology.
+He also has been a speaker at the Alabama State Bar Annual Meeting.
+Mr. Upchurch has given many presentations including “Trying the Unwinnable Case,” Litigation Council of America, Renaissance Symposium II; “How to Be a Good Lawyer,” Alabama Defense Lawyers Association Annual Meeting; and Cross-examination, Alabama Young Lawyers State Meeting.
+Mr. Upchurch also has been the keynote speaker for the Congress of Clinical Rheumatology.